ergo-services/ergo/docs/testing/mock.md

 The override runs first, because it is the behavior; the record is taken afterward.
 This mirrors stubbing in [unit](unit.md): setting a return value never hides the action from assertions.

-## Composed Mocks
+## Composing Mocks

-Some interfaces hand back others.
-A `gen.Node` exposes a `gen.Log`, a `gen.Network`, and a `gen.Cron`; a `gen.Network` exposes a `gen.Registrar`; a `gen.Registrar` exposes a `gen.Resolver`.
-A recording mock creates these sub-mocks sharing its own recorder, so everything the node and its logger do collates into one ordered journal you assert over as a whole:
+Some interfaces hand back others: a `gen.Node` exposes a `gen.Log`, a `gen.Network`, and a `gen.Cron`; a `gen.Network` exposes a `gen.Registrar`, which in turn exposes a `gen.Resolver`.
+You do two separate things with that, and keeping them apart is what keeps it simple.

+The first is reading them, and it comes for free.
+A recording mock wires the sub-mocks it owns to share its recorder, so whatever they do collates into one journal.
+You use them exactly as on a real node and assert through the parent - here the node's own logger lands in the node's journal:

 ```go
 n := mock.NewNodeT(t)